 Form 433-B(OIC) is giving the IRS how much gross income your business generates on a monthly basis in Section 3.
 This section is filled out two ways.
 One way is if you have a profit and loss statement.
 Another way if you do not.
 Enter figures as if they were monthly amounts.
 For example, if you have a Profit/Loss Statement covering the last 6 months, then divide the number totals by 6.

 Many businesses will have a profit/loss statement or can easily make one.
 In that case, you skip lines 6-10 and fill in the total gross monthly income in Box B.

 Without Profit/Loss Statement

 If there is no profit/loss statement, fill out the information based on the last 6-12 months.
-Its best to put the range of months that produces the lowest average monthly income.
+It’s best to put the range of months that produces the lowest average monthly income.
 Enter the average monthly gross income per category.
-Most business that are filling this out and do not have a profit/loss statement will just be filling out Box 6 and Box B.
+Most businesses that is filling this out and do not have a profit/loss statement will just be filling out Box 6 and Box B.

 Section 4: Business Expense Information